 The school district established a local school health advisory council to assist the district in ensuring that local community values are reflected in the district's health education instruction.
 A majority of the members are parents of students enrolled in the district and who are not employed by the district.
 The committee meets four times during the school year.
+If you are interested in participating, please contact the district's health/PE department or look for Pasadena I.S.D.
+SHAC on Facebook for more information.
 The committee will submit a report to the School Board at the end of the school year.